 Hello, welcome to All Things Bright & Good.

-I’m Judy and I live with my partner Andy (referred to as A in my posts) on the top floor of a mill building by a river in Somerset.
+I’m Judy and I live on the top floor of a mill building by a river in Somerset.

 I launched All Things Bright & Good in the autumn of 2014, as a lifestyle blog to complement my blog Work from Home Wisdom.